 Secure Vault High products support Secure Attestation, which begins with a secure identity that is created during the Silicon Labs manufacturing process.
-During device production, each device generates its own public/private keypair and securely stores the wrapped private key into immutable OTP memory and this key never leaves the device.
-The corresponding public key is extracted from the device and inserted into a binary DER-encoded X.509 device certificate, which is signed into a Silicon Labs CA chain and then programmed back into the chip into an immutable OTP memory.
+During device production, each device generates its own public/private keypair and securely stores the wrapped private key into immutable OTP memory, and this key never leaves the device.
+The corresponding public key is extracted from the device and inserted into a binary DER-encoded X.509 device certificate which is signed into a Silicon Labs CA chain and then programmed back into the chip into an immutable OTP memory.

-The secure identity can be used to authenticate the chip at any time in the life of the product.
+This secure identity can be used to authenticate the chip at any time in the life of the product.
 The production certification chain can be requested remotely from the product.
 This certification chain can be used to verify that the device was authentically produced by Silicon Labs.
 The device unique public key is also bound to the device certificate in the certification chain.
 A challenge can be sent to the chip at any point in time to be signed by the device private key.
 The public key in the device certificate can then be used to verify the challenge response, proving that the device has access to the securely-stored private key, which prevents counterfeit products or impersonation attacks.

-For more information about this feature, see AN1268: Authenticating Silicon Labs Devices Using Device Certificates.
+More information on this feature can be found in the Application Note AN1268: Authenticating Silicon Labs Devices Using Device Certificates.